minoi001/graphql/readME.md

 # Interview Task Project

-This project contains three Shopify-based tasks to demonstrate a liquid snippet, order retrieval, and webhook handling.
+This project contains three Shopify-based tasks to demonstrate a liquid snippet, order retrieval and webhook handling.
 Below are step-by-step instructions to set up and test each task.

 - [Prerequisites](#prerequisites)
 - [View Live Theme](#task-1-live-theme)